-You don’t require any formal or tertiary qualifications, undertaking an apprenticeship program in concreting will help you gain the required job-specific skills via onsite experience.
+You don't require formal or tertiary qualifications.
+Still, apprenticeship programs in concreting will help you gain job-specific skills via onsite experience.

-A Certificate III in Concreting (CPC30318) is the commonest training course designed to enter a role in this industry.
-It offers the basic knowledge on below areas such as:
+A Certificate III in Concreting is the most common training course designed to enter a role in this industry.
+It offers fundamental knowledge in the following areas such as:

 Planning and organization